 Creating A Successful freelance Website

-As you can see, building a website for a web design business to web development business isn’t terribly complicated, especially when you break it down into money pages, education pages, and administrative pages.
+As you can see, building a website for a web design business or web development business isn’t terribly complicated, especially when you break it down into money pages, education pages, and administrative pages.

 It gets even easier when you consider that only the money pages and administrative pages are required to launch your website.

 To get started, you don’t have to have a blog.
 You don’t have to create a variety of sales and landing pages.
+You don’t have to have a portfolio.
 You don’t have to actively build an email list, have an email opt-in, or do email marketing.
 The beauty of working with software like WordPress or Squarespace means your freelance website can evolve and grow with you as you evolve and grow, and all of that stuff can come later if it works for you.

-In the meantime, get your money pages built out, prepare your administrative pages because they’re required by law, and launch that sucker so you can get some clients, gain expertise, and work on improving your portfolio.
+In the meantime, get your money pages built out, prepare your administrative pages because they’re required by law, and launch that sucker so you can get some clients, gain expertise, define your ideal client, and work on improving your portfolio.